D50000/Crypto-Wallet/README.md

 ## features
  - **Simple**, **convenience**, **visualization** and easy to use.
- - Support all **kinds of Cryptocurrency**. (data source: https://api.binance.com/api/)
+ - Support all **kinds of Cryptocurrency**. (data source: https://binance-docs.github.io/apidocs/spot/en/)
  - Live data and **latest market price**.
  - **Local storage** in your own browser.

 #### Todo-
 	Issue:
     - input NaN check.
 Don't support special "comma" and "symbol".
     Feature:
-    - add a button that toggle all crypto coin.
+    - add a button that toggle all crypto coin on/off.
+    - add the search icon.
+    - Chart support RWD.
+    - Add more detail for all the crypto coin: white paper, full name, trend.